pfapi/cicd-template/README.md

     b) after merging the code, tests workflow publishes major.minor.patch-beta.x versioned npm packages.

-2) when a forked pull request from a feature branch of forked repo to the development is submitted
+2) when a forked pull request from forked repo to the development is submitted

     a) the forked pull request will wait for approval